-the percentage of Anemia among all hemodialysis patients who are receiving care at IKD is equal to 85%(n-170) for scale(parameters=metric)parameters =biologic_pt).
-This is broadly consistent with previous studies showing a 70- 90% prevalence of anemia in hemodialysis populations, underlining the substantial burden that this condition poses for CKD patients.
-Mean hemoglobin levels in anemic patients were significantly lower than in non-anemic patients (10.2 g/dL vs 13.5 g/d), which reflects the severity of anemia in this cohort.
-Iron deficiency explained more than half of Anemia among all patients(variable 1) both in the unit and back home(Tabklet2), by similar findings showing iron as a main problem for hemodialysis, secondary causes may be inadequate dietary intake.
-Impaired absorption or frequent blood loss during sessions(hemodiafiltration).
+In this study, we show that the percentage of anemia among all hemodialysis patients who are receiving care at IKD is equal to 85%(n-170) for scale(parameters =metric) and blood(parameters =biologic\pt).
+This is broadly consistent with previous studies showing 70-90% prevalence of anemia in hemodialysis populations, underlining the substantial burden that this condition poses for CKD patients.
+Mean hemoglobin levels in anemic patients were significantly lower than non-anemic patients (10.2 g/dL vs 13.5 g/d), which reflects the severity of anemia in this cohort Iron deficiency explained more than half of anemia among all patients(variable 1) both in the unit and back to home(Tabklet2), in accordance with similar findings showing iron as a main problem for hemodialysis, secondary causes may be inadequate dietary intake. impaired absorption frequent blood losses during sessions(hemodiafiltation).
 [15].
-This study further underlines the importance of frequent iron status monitoring and adequate supplementation with iron in this patient group.
+This study further underlines the importance of frequent status monitoring and adequate supplementation with ion in this patient group.
 About 40% of patients with anemia had inflammation as the second most common cause.
-Pro-inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factoralpha (TNF- α), which are stimulated during inflammatory states in patients with CKD, can blunt erythropoiesis [16].
-These cytokines cause the Production of hepcidin, a hormone that inhibits iron absorption and releases from stores, with consequent anemia.
-This effect was not unexpected as inflammation in Anemia of CKD has been well described [17] and fits our results.
-Twenty-five per cent of anemic patients were erythropoietin- resistant.
-When Anemia does not respond to treatment with erythropoiesisstimulating agents (ESAs), the condition is referred to as functional or absolute iron deficiency, accounting for many ESA- resistant cases.
-It may be related to half of these patients' resistance to inflammation and other comorbidities such as diabetes mellitus and/or cardiovascular disease [18].
-Consistent with prior studies demonstrating that patients on long-term dialysis and those with diabetes are at increased risk for resistance to erythropoietin [19], our study identified the independent significance of longer duration of hemodialysis or the presence of diabetes as predictive determinants associated with anemia.
-Anemia is driven more by iron deficiency than erythropoietin hypo responsiveness among lower
+Pro-inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factoralpha (TNF-α), which are stimulated during inflammatory states in patients with CKD can blunt erythropoiesis [16].
+These cytokines cause the production of hepcidin, a hormone that inhibits iron absorption and release from stores with consequent anemia.
+This effect was not unexpected as inflammation in anemia of CKD has been well described [17] and fits with our results.
+Twenty-five percent of anemic patients were erythropoietin resistant.
+When anemia not respond to treatment with erythropoiesis-stimulating agents (ESAs) the condition is referred to as functional or absolute iron deficiency which accounts for a large proportion of all ESA-resistant cases, and it may be related in half of these patients resistant by inflammation but also other comorbidities such diabetes mellitus and/or cardiovascular disease [18].
+Consistent with prior studies demonstrating that patients on long-term dialysis and those with diabetes are at increased risk for resistance to erythropoietin [19], our study identified the independent significance of longer duration of hemodialysis or presence of diabetes as predictive determinants associated with anemia.
+Anemia is driven more by iron deficiency than erythropoietin hyporesponsiveness among lower dialysis dose chronic kidney disease patients on extended\ hemodialysis Hematopoiesis in Longer Dialysis Patients - Am J Physiol Renal the American Society of NephrologyAlready have an account withNSI.org?
+This long-term study finding highlights the need for regular anemia screening and appropriate therapeutic intervention in patients undergoing extended hemodialysis sessions.
+Similar trends have been noted in previous studies, suggesting that the cumulative effects of factors such as blood loss and inflammation lead to anemia progressing over time due to iron deficiency [20].
+Notably, though anemia was more prevalent in diabetics (88%), this association did not reach statistical significance; p=0.09 This might be complicated -- perhaps due to the small sample size, or other confounders.
+However, we found a positive association between diabetes and anemia in CKD which is well known that diabetes predisposes to the development of anemia largely through autonomic neuropathy affecting erythropoietin production from kidneys [21].

-CONCLUSION:
+Conclusion:

-This study reveals the complex pathophysiology of anemia in patients on maintenance hemodialysis: iron deficiency, inflammation with immune response, increased hepcidin levels, and resistance to metabolically active EPO.
-Monitoring and managing these factors aggressively is vital to optimizing anemia outcomes in this population.
-More prospective studies are needed to investigate new therapeutic strategies and interventions to treat anemia in these patients under hemodialysis.
+this study reveals the complex pathophysiology of anemia in patients on maintenance hemodialysis: iron deficiency; inflammation with immune response and increased hepcidin levels; as well resistance to metabolically active EPO.
+Monitoring and managing these factors aggressively is vital to optimize anemia outcomes in this population.
+More prospective studies are needed to investigate on new therapeutic strategies and interventions aimed at treating anemia in these patients under hemodialysis.